Lake Olathe Park Phase I

 Construction is underway at Woodland Hills Park, formerly Settlers Park, at 11795 S. Langley Street.
 The park was designed in house by the City’s landscape architects and is being built by the City’s construction crew.
-The playground is being installed by certified playground installers.
-Construction is anticipated to be complete in Summer 2019.
+The playground was installed by certified playground installers.
+Construction is anticipated to be complete in 2020.

 Portions of the Eastbrooke Trail include a detour near 133rd St. for safety at the construction site.
 This work is anticipated to be complete by Spring 2020.